-Conversely, where the vendors retain a meaningful interest in the operating entity, the characterization of the operating entity as promoter will offer an additional benefit because the value in the operating entity held by vendors as their retained interest would be available to satisfy a damages claim without investors suffering a corresponding decline in the value of their securities of the income trust.
+Conversely, where the vendors retain a meaningful interest in the operating entity, the characterization of the operating entity as promoter will offer an additional benefit because the value in the operating entity held by vendors as their retained interest would be available to contribute to satisfying a damages claim without investors suffering a corresponding decline in the value of their securities of the income trust.

-4.4 Contractual accountability
+4.5 Contractual accountability

-4.4.1 What accountability for prospectus disclosure is typically assumed by vendors through contractual arrangements?
+4.5.1 What accountability for prospectus disclosure is typically assumed by vendors through contractual arrangements?